Pylons/pylonshq/pylonshq/templates/pages/community/how-to-participate.rst

 3) Make sure your bug hasn't already been reported !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Search through the appropriate Issue tracker on GitHub_.
-If a bug like yours was found, check to see if you have new information that could be reported to help the developers fix it.
+Before creating an issue, search through the appropriate Issue tracker on GitHub_.
+If you find a bug like yours, and it hasn't yet been fixed, check to see if you have new information that could be reported to help the developers fix it.

 4) Collect information about the bug !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-To have the best chance of having a bug fixed, we need to be able to easily replicate the conditions that caused it.
-Most of the time this information will be from a Python traceback message, though some bugs might be in design, spelling, or other errors on the website/docs/code.
+To provide the developers with enough information to fix a bug, they'll need to be able to easily repeat the conditions and observe it themselves.
+The the likelihood that a bug will be fixed is directly correlated to the developer's ability to create the conditions under which the bug may be observed.

-If the error is from a Python traceback (`see a Python traceback
+Often a bug report should include a Python traceback (`see a Python traceback
-<http://pastebin.com/TyaPKpt9>`_), include it in the bug report being filed.
+<http://pastebin.com/TyaPKpt9>`_).
+We will also need to know what platform
-We will also need to know what platform you're running (Windows, OSX, Linux), and which Python interpreter you're running if its not CPython (e.g. Jython, Google App Engine).
+you're running (Windows, OSX, Linux), and which Python interpreter you're running if its not CPython (e.g. Jython, Google App Engine).

 5) Submit the bug
 !!!!!!!!!!!!!!!!!

-By default GitHub_ will email you to let you know when new comments have been made on your bug.
+By default GitHub_ will email you to let you know when new comments have been made on your bug report.
 In the event you've turned this feature off, you should check back on occasion to ensure you don't miss any questions a developer trying to fix the bug might ask.

 .. _issue_trackers:

 Issue Trackers
 --------------

-Bugs are reported and tracked on GitHub_'s issue trackers.
-Each Pylons Project has their own:
+Bugs are reported and tracked via GitHub_'s issue trackers.
+Each Pylons Project has its own issue tracker:

 * `pyramid issue tracker <https://github.com/Pylons/pyramid/issues>`_
 * `pyramid_beaker issue tracker <https://github.com/Pylons/pyramid_beaker/issues>`_